Welcome to the online grants management system for The Arts Council of Greater Greensboro

 - Tribal organizations that receive Grassroots funds must represent the state or federally recognized tribes.

 - Colleges, universities, and libraries may receive grants for community-based arts programs or generate regional arts involvement.
-Grants may not support their internal programs, administration, or operation expenses (library books, band boosters, equipment purchases).
+Grants may not support internal programs, administration, or operation expenses.

-- Subgrants may not be awarded to individuals or to organizations for prizes, competitions, tuition, or financial rewards.
+- Sub grants may not be used for prizes, competitions, tuition, or financial rewards.

 - Grassroots funds may not be used for art supplies or equipment.